yvonneventure/Algorithm-and-Data-Structures/Sliding Window.md

 ### Problem : Smallest Subarray with a given sum - Easy

-> Given an array of positive numbers and a positive number ‘S’, find the length of the smallest contiguous subarray whose sum is greater than or equal to ‘S’.
-Return 0, if no such subarray exists.
+> Given an array of positive numbers and a positive number ‘S’, find the length of the smallest contiguous subarray whose sum is greater than or equal to ‘S’. **Return 0, if no such subarray exists**.

 This problem follows the Sliding Window pattern, however, **the size of the sliding window is not fixed**.